Graphics and Multimedia

-Each day, millions of people read newspapers, books and magazines.
-They also surf the web, wear printed T-shirts, read billboards, receive printed advertisements in the mail and purchase products in printed packaging.
-What do they have in common?
-Graphic communications technology.
+Each day, millions of people read newspapers, books, and magazines.
+They also surf the web, wear printed T-shirts, read billboards, receive printed advertisements in the mail, and purchase products in printed packaging.
+All of these things have one thing in common – Graphic Communications Technology.

-Through our program, you'll develop skills in design, layout, digital prepress, desktop publishing, flexography, offset lithography, screen printing, estimating, cost analysis, digital photography, packaging, web publishing and color imaging while developing technical service, management and supervisory competencies.
-Learn more about our curriculum.
+Our program is a cross-disciplinary program in which students take courses in both graphic communications technology and multimedia technology.
+Through our program, you will develop skills in design, layout, digital prepress, desktop publishing, flexography, offset lithography, screen printing, estimating, cost analysis, digital photography, packaging, web publishing and color imaging while developing technical service, management and supervisory competencies.